Thursday, October 23, 2014

 This assembly included a bylaw amendment to designate two board slots as non-accredited positions, rather controversial because of ongoing efforts to promote the Accredited in Public Relations (APR) designation, and a floor challenge from a candidate vying with the nominee recommended by the PRSA National Nominating Committee.

 Following comments from some delegates in attendance, the bylaw amendment passed convincingly.
 Later, the candidates competing for Chair and CEO of the PRSA had their opportunity to make their pitch to delegates.
-Both candidates were polite and deferential to one another -- not always the case at these elections in years past.
+Both candidates were polite and rather deferential to one another -- not always the case at these elections in years past.

 The conference traditionally has stellar keynoters: “Good Morning America” news anchor Amy Robach; author Walter Isaacson; magazine editor Polly LaBarre; and “Meet the Press” moderator Chuck Todd.
 As an aside, the late Tim Russert, a former “Meet the Press” moderator, was a keynoter at the 2007 conference in Philadelphia